aizaz-samuel/aizaz-samuel.github.io/README.md

 ## Aizaz Samuel

-> PhD in Engineering, Data Science and Building Science enthusiast
+> PhD in Engineering; Data Science and Building Science Enthusiast

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.